The Glass Hotel: Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "Rave" rating based on 47 reviews: six "Mixed", and the others either "Rave" or "Positive".

 The Atlantic said, "The Glass Hotel is a jigsaw puzzle missing its box.
 At the book's start, what exactly it is about or even who the major figures are is unclear.
 The structure is virtuosic, as the fragments of the story coalesce by the end of the narrative into a richly satisfying shape.
 There are wonderful moments of lyricism."
 The New Yorker said, "Mandel's gift is to weave realism out of extremity.
 She plants her flag where the ordinary and the astonishing meet, where everyday people pause to wonder how, exactly, it came to this.
 She is our bard of waking up in the wrong timeline."

 NPR claimed, "In Vincent and Paul, Mandel has created two of the most memorable characters in recent American [sic] fiction.
 The two are both haunted by longing and self-doubt, trying in vain to run away from their respective demons."
 Seth Mandel at The Washington Examiner agreed, "Mandel's characters are crisply drawn, all sharp lines and living color.
 Everyone in the book is witty; no one is particularly likable.
 But taken together, their overlapping stories are gripping."

-Former USA President Barack Obama included the book in his list of favorites books of 2020.
+Former USA President Barack Obama included the book on his list of favorite books of 2020.